RagnarHal/FreemanBot/README.md

 The bot uses the [Words API](https://www.wordsapi.com/) to look up words in the dictionary.
 You will need to get credentials of your own.

+### News API

+The bot uses the free [JSON News API](https://newsapi.org/) service to look up news.
+You need to get your own API key.

 ### Discord Token

 To run the bot on a Discord channel, you need to set up a Discord app and grab a unique token.
 See [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for more details.